The Hidden Indexing Trap: LangChain-Postgres, pgvector, and Custom Vector Stores

 -- run the similarity query here

-COMMIT;PostgreSQL's query optimizer is cost-based: it estimates the work required for each possible plan (index scan vs sequential scan) and chooses the one with the lowest estimated cost.
+PostgreSQL's query optimizer is cost-based — it estimates the work required for each possible plan (index scan vs sequential scan) and chooses the one with the lowest estimated cost.
 The cost of an HNSW index scan grows with ef_search, because that parameter controls how many candidate nodes are explored during graph traversal — higher values mean more distance computations and more index pages touched.
 Once that estimated cost exceeds the cost of reading the entire table and computing the distance for every row, the planner switches to a sequential scan.
 In practice the crossover depends on table size, vector dimension, and index parameters; for example, at ef_search ≈ 400 on a 25K-row table the planner may already prefer a full table scan over HNSW traversal 1.
-So raising ef_search to improve recall can backfire: the index is abandoned and every query pays for a sequential scan.
-Thus, ef_search in the 40–200 range is justified.
+So raising ef_search to improve recall can backfire — the planner abandons the index and every query pays for a sequential scan.
+That is why the 40–200 range is the practical ceiling for ef_search.

 Migrations: CREATE INDEX CONCURRENTLY in Practice